 DIRECTV STREAM Choice Deal: After a 5-day free trial, HBO Max, SHOWTIME, STARZ, EPIX, and Cinemax are included for your first three months with the CHOICE plan.
 You also get your first 2 months of the DIRECTV STREAM Choice plan at $69.99 per month.
 After your first two months the $89.99 is.
 You can sign up on the DIRECTV STREAM website.
 There is no long term contract and you can can cancel at any time.

 The service also includes a cloud DVR service and allows you to stream to 20 devices simultaneously.
 DIRECTV STREAM is supported on Apple TV, Chromecast, Fire TV, iOS, Android, Roku, and more.
 See our review of DIRECTV STREAM for more details on this streaming service.

 Watch AT&T SportsNet Southwest on fuboTV

 fuboTV offers subscribers local and cable TV channels just as if you subscribed to a cable TV package, and AT&T SportsNet Southwest is a part of their channel lineup.
 However, fuboTV subscribers in this area will be subject to a mandatory $6 per month regional sports fee.
 You can watch AT&T SportsNet Southwest through fuboTV online or on your TV using a supported streaming device like a Roku or Fire TV Stick.
 Like cable, AT&T SportsNet Southwest is only available through fuboTV if you live in their TV market.
 I recommend checking their website to find the channels they offer in your area using this link.

-FuboTV offers a One Week Free Trial, but there is no contract so you can cancel any time.
+There is no contract so you can cancel at any time.
 If you cancel during your free trial, you will not be charged at all.
 Here are some features included with your subscription to fuboTV: